cesanta/frozen/README.md

 A helper function to scan an array item with given path and index.
 Fills `token` with the matched JSON token.
-Returns 0 if no array element found, otherwise non-0.
+Returns -1 if no array element found, otherwise non-negative token length.

 ## `json_printf()`